Bicycle & Pedestrian Count Program

 One of the many challenges we face with our volunteer count program is how to deal with fluctuations in weather, special events and seasonal changes when estimating AADT.
 Although seasonal adjustment factors are available from NBPD, those estimates are based on regional data and don't strictly apply to Missoula.

-In order to address the variability in the 2-hour counts, the MPO installed Missoula's first permanent automated bicycle and pedestrian counter.
+In order to address the variability in the 2-hour counts, the MPO installed Missoula's first permanent automated bicycle and pedestrian counter in 2014, followed by five more in 2015 and one in 2017.
 Developed by EcoCounter, the Eco-Multi combines a dual-lens infrared camera with an in-ground inductive loop to differentiate between bicycles and pedestrians and to measure the direction of travel for both modes.

 To explore the automated count data, visit the EcoVisio web portal and login with the username: public and password: public.
 For more information on the permanent counter program, contact David Gray at (406) 552-6669.